2024.01.31

 Has been involved in supporting artists through galleries and public institutions, in planning and running cultural projects, and in international exchange.
 In current position since June 2023.

-Saito Chie, Program Officer
+Saito Chie, Associate Program Officer

 Has been involved in international exchange and in the planning, operation, and public relations for projects at cultural institutions including public art museums.
 In current position since June 2023.

-Iwamoto Fumiwo, Program Officer
+Iwamoto Fumiwo, Associate Program Officer

 Has been involved international exchange and public relations at public theaters and art museums.
 In current position since December 2023.